WHAT CAN YOU LEARN FROM A ONE-LEGGED GUY ABOUT HIKING, BACKPACKING AND GEAR?

 Full disclosure: I like external frame backpacks.
 Seriously, I have two antique military external frame backpacks.
 A 1973 ALICE (All-purpose Lightweight Individual Carrying Equipment, although "lightweight" is a relative term) and a P64 military issue backpack from 1964.

-Additionally, I've used old Kelty aluminum frame packs and regularly switch between two Coleman Peak One packs (a large and medium-sized) which are the inspiration for the MOLLE external frame packs used by the military today.
+Additionally, I've used old Kelty aluminum frame backpacks and regularly switch between two Coleman Peak One packs (a large and medium-sized) which are the inspiration for the MOLLE external frame backpacks used by the military today.

 I also have an internal frame nearly ultra-light backpack and if you've watched any of my recent videos on Amputee Outdoors, you'll notice that I use a small internal frame backpack on my day hikes.